The Indigenous Seems To Be of No Particular Value

-Audio = Stream the audio from the video from the bar below ( includes 7min Kyroots)
+Audio = Stream the audio from the bar below ( includes 7 minutes of Kyroots)

 Summary = See Below

 Excursion /Task = See Below

 Jan Cox Talk 0456 – Feb 10, 1989 ** – 1:12